Oral Care and Hygiene

 For mouth rinse, take 5-10 drops of eucalyptus oil and mix it in one cup of water.
-Swish one tablespoon of the mix at a time and rinse your mouth like you do with other mouthwash.
+Swish one tablespoon of the mix at a time and rinse your mouth as you do with other mouthwashes.

 GARLIC (Allium sativum.
 Linn.)

 If you don’t mind the bad breath associated with garlic, this remedy is excellent for toothache.
 (13)

 Garlic is effective in relieving the pain due to Allicin – a powerful antibiotic that is released when garlic is crushed.

 How to Use

 Chew on one or two cloves of garlic to release the juices that will help to ease the pain.